Cholesterol.... the good, the bad and the ugly.

 What is Cholesterol?

-What is Cholesterol?
 Cholesterol is a molecule found in every cell in the body and present in large amounts in nerve tissues and in the brain.
 Cholesterol appears in the skin, the adrenal glands and the liver, while being a main ingredient in the fatty sheath that insulates the nerves.

 Cholesterol is an important part of sex hormones and bile as the enzyme that helps to digest fat.
-Bottom line, Cholesterol is vital to the structure and function of all cells in your body and an essential component of cell membranes.
+Bottom line, cholesterol is vital to the structure and function of all cells in your body and an essential component of cell membranes.

 The body makes its own Cholesterol from the liver, producing a gram each day, or about 80% of what you need, with the rest from dietary sources.
 It’s the excessive Cholesterol our bodies can’t use that becomes a health risk and risk marker.